Skip to content

 1. Web interface

-← Same as Left 1 Generally does not need scaling
+← Same as left 1 Generally no need to scale

-server-inner (No such service) Web service, specifically for internal cluster API calls 1 Generally does not need scaling
+server-inner (No such service) Web service, dedicated for internal cluster API calls 1 Generally no need to scale

 worker-0